ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/Wenxuan_Cheng/_index.md

 interests:
 - Application of Non-invasive Brain Stimulation and Neuroimaging
 - Neurodegenerative Diseases and Neurodevelopmental Disorders
-- Vision and Face perception
+- Vision and Face Perception
 - Lateralization